olopezr/cp4i-pot/cp4i-labs/ACE-labs/Kafka-Experience/Lab_1/ReadMe.md

 11\.
 Now fill in the fields.
 We will use the SCRAM credential.

-Optional: In case you would like to know how to create your SCRAM credential, go to [Create a connection to the Kafka clusters](../Kafka-Pre-lab/Kafka-Pre-Lab.md) page.
+**Optional**: In case you would like to know how to create your SCRAM credential, go to [Create a connection to the Kafka clusters](../Kafka-Pre-lab/Kafka-Pre-Lab.md) page.

 * a\. username: SCRAM username (we have created an username for you consumer01)
 * b\. password: SCRAM password (ask the password to the instructors)